By RAM Tracking on 5 Oct 2018

 With more than 150 crashes in business related vehicles daily as well as 14,000 road deaths and serious injuries involving people driving for work purposes, businesses have been turning to dash cams to further instil this corporate duty of care and reduce these numbers.
 Dash cams, or dashboard cameras, can help companies in this respect by helping to:

-Dash cams can help enhance duty of care as they provide employers with physical evidence to ensure that employees are driving safely when on shift.
+Dash cams can help enhance duty of care as they provide employers with physical evidence to ensure that employees are driving safely when on shift, ensuring they aren't being a defensive driver.
 Not only will employers have this evidence to review, they will also be able to provide this footage to authorities should the instance occur.

 Companies can prove that drivers are adhering to company’s duty of care policies or carry out the suitable repercussions if not.